I Just Sent XSS Payloads to the Support Team

 “Please don’t.
 Just tell me you didn’t find anything worse.”

-I didn’t mention the judge application with the image payload in the credentials field.
+I didn’t mention the review application with the image payload in the credentials field.
 Some things are better left for the formal report.

 Lessons I’m Trying to Learn

-2. Third-party integrations are your responsibility.
-Just because Zendesk handles the rendering doesn’t mean you can send them garbage.
+Third-party integrations are your responsibility.
+Just because the ticketing system handles the rendering doesn’t mean you can send them garbage.
 They’re your user now.
 Treat them with respect.

 Why I Test This Way